The Impossible (2012 film): Production

+Filming

 The film was a co-production of Spanish film companies Apaches Entertainment and Telecinco Cinema, and employed much of the crew from The Orphanage, including the director, writer, production manager, cinematographer, composer, and editor.
 Filmed between the Ciudad de la Luz studio in Alicante (Spain) and Thailand.
 Principal photography began 23 August 2010 in Alicante and continued in October in Thailand.

 Director Juan Antonio Bayona decided not to specify the nationalities of the main characters in order to create a universal film in which nationalities were irrelevant to the plot.

 The tsunami was recreated with a mixture of digital effects and real water surges filmed in slow motion created in a water tank in Spain using miniatures that were destroyed by a huge wave.
 Bayona committed to working with real water rather than a computer-generated wave because he wanted the story to be authentic.
 This meant Watts and Holland spent five weeks filming physically and psychologically demanding scenes in a massive water tank.
-Holland, aged 14 at the time of filming, later described it as a "scary environment ...You can imagine how tiring and brutal that was."
+Holland, aged 14 at the time of filming, later described it as a "scary environment...
+You can imagine how tiring and brutal that was."